Assassination of Lasantha Wickrematunge

 Lasantha Wickrematunge, a Sri Lankan journalist, politician and human rights activist, was fatally shot and assassinated in Colombo, Sri Lanka on January 8, 2009.
-It is believed that he was killed due to his work journalistic work critical of Sri Lankan politicians.
+It is believed that he was killed due to his journalistic work critical of Sri Lankan politicians.
 His murder was widely condemned across the world.
 The Government of Sri Lanka also expressed shock at the killing, pledging to do everything in its power to catch his killers.

 Background

 Due to his work as an investigative journalist, Wickrematunge faced a number of threats and attacks leading up to his assassination.
 In 1995, masked assailants pulled Wickrematunge and his first wife, Raine, out of their car and attacked them with clubs.
 Raine later stated that death threats had become part of the routine of their lives: "There were so many threatening calls.
 'We are going to kill you.
 We are going to kill your children.'"

 In 2002, Wickrematunge's then-wife left Sri Lanka due to the constant threats against their family, taking their three children to Australia.

-On 5 September 2000 Lasantha Wickrematunge was found guilty of criminally defaming Sri Lankan President Chandrika Kumaratunga in a 1995 article in The Sunday Leader.
+On September 5, 2000, Lasantha Wickrematunge was found guilty of criminally defaming Sri Lankan President Chandrika Kumaratunga in a 1995 article in The Sunday Leader.
 Wickrematunge was sentenced to two years in jail, suspended for five years.